isabelwee/instagram-following/README.md

 Check if the people you follow on instagram follow you back!

 ### external packages
-This program unfortunately uses instaloader, which is a strange confusing package that can't be regularly downloaded into the python library.
+This program unfortunately uses instaloader, which is a strange confusing package that isn't already downloaded into the python library.

 To properly download instaloader and run the program follow these steps:
 1. start up a virtual environment: